Often people ask what my favourite destination was in our sailboat travels! After twenty-five years, I still never vacillate....

 "Soak them overnight?"

 "Yeah.
 Just soak them in water overnight and most of the worms will float to the surface."

 Alas, when I soaked the berries, the water was indeed completely blanketed with little, white, wiggly worms.

 For two years we continued on in Wrangell and its environs in Alaska.
 There was comfort in the quiet land and tiny town.
-But finally, there came a season when we knew we had to leave.
+But finally, there came a season when we knew we had to leave and continue sailing Alaska.
 I knew all the people by the time we left.
 I knew their names, their sorrows, and their desires.
 I knew the eagle in his flight, the garnet beds in the river, the sharp smell of the brown bear, and the luxury of a happy heart.

 Our time in the north country was sheer poetry - poetry that

 echoed from the isolated islands to the solitary bays that beckoned us to enter

 and to take our ease.
 But, sadly, our wanderlust could not be contained, and so